jad-b/notwithoutmeaning/content/learning/OnLearning.md

 on probabilistic programming that research has shown humans can learn to recognize a new object after about 3-5 exposures, I've wondered if there's a bit of magic to that range.
-Coupling that with phenomenon like Spaced Repetition for studying, can we arrive at a approximately-optimal solution for studying?
+Coupling that with phenomenon like Spaced Repetition for studying, can we arrive at an approximately-optimal solution for studying?

 I think we can.
 Say you're reading a textbook split into chapters, with sections within those chapters.
 I propose a schedule like this: